 GCL's due diligence processes in relation to slavery and human trafficking in its business and supply chains

 To ensure that no slavery or human trafficking is taking place within its supply chain, GCL shall;

 There may be a risk of slavery and/or human trafficking through organizations with whom GCL contracts for the supply of products or services, or through organizations with whom GCL subcontracts work to or partners with.
 The appointment of suppliers and subcontractors is subject to careful due diligence to ensure that there is no perceivable risk of slavery and/or human trafficking.
 GCL engages only with reputable suppliers or parties that do not engage in any form of slavery and/or human trafficking.
 All such parties are also expected to adhere to GCL Business Conduct Principles, which is incorporated into the process for being appointed as such and/or the relevant contractual relationship.
 GCL avoids contracting with suppliers or subcontractors which are located within geographical areas where slavery and/or human trafficking are a risk.
 In the event that GCL contracts with Suppliers or subcontractors outside of the United Kingdom, it shall assess the supplier/subcontractor and the relevant geographic area on a case by case basis, undertaking any necessary due diligence in accordance with the paragraph below.
 The GCL Management shall be responsible for any compliance matters set out in this Statement and Policy, for ensuring due diligence and for undertaking audits.
 The GCL HR Team is responsible for ownership of this Statement and Policy, including ensuring that it is up-to-date.

 The effectiveness of ensuring that slavery and human trafficking is not taking place in GCL's business or supply chains shall be assessed by application of the following key performance indicators;

-GCL training about slavery and human trafficking available to its staff
+GCL can provide awareness training about anti-slavery and human trafficking to its staff

 This statement has been approved by the GCL board of directors.